LaurentRDC/dissertation/content/snse.md

 These signals will be isolated appropriately and discussed in the next section.

-## Dynamics of soft transverse optical modes
+## Diffuse dynamics of soft transverse optical modes

 In this section, the initial findings presented in @sec:snse-small-wavevectors will be developed further.
 There are two tasks at hand: confirm that the dynamics at zone-center are due to diffuse scattering, and separate isolate this trace from the nearby Bragg peak dynamics.